wdhif/notes/website/content/linux-kernel-development/3-process-management.md

 On modern operating systems, processes provide two virtualizations:
 * **A virtualized processor**: The virtual processor gives the process the illusion that it alone monopolizes the system, despite possibly sharing the processor among hundreds of other processes.
-* **A virtual memory**:Virtual memory lets the process allocate and manage memory as if it alone owned all the memory in the system.
+* **A virtual memory**: Virtual memory lets the process allocate and manage memory as if it alone owned all the memory in the system.

 **Note that threads share the virtual memory abstraction, but they each receives their own virtualized processor.**